FelixStips/FelixStips.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I'm Felix.
-I am a doctoral researcher in Economics at the [Luxembourg Institute of Socio-Economic Research](https://www.liser.lu/) (LISER) and at the [Institute for Employment Research](https://iab.de/en/unit/?id=5) (IAB).
+I am a PhD candidate in Economics working at the [Luxembourg Institute of Socio-Economic Research](https://www.liser.lu/) (LISER) and the [Institute for Employment Research](https://iab.de/en/unit/?id=5) (IAB).

 <p align="justify">
 My research interests are in labor and migration economics, with a focus on the labor market impact of immigration.
 I have also worked on topics related to development and behavioral economics.